smartdevicelink/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 ## Logger singleton

-Logger is the only one singleton class in SDL.
+Logger is the only singleton class in SDL.
 Singleton pattern required to have an access to logger from any component.
 `Logger::instance()` provides singleton by `Logger` interface.
 So SDL components do not have information about neither logger implementation nor specific external logger.